JetBrains/godot-support/readme.md

  - Run, which starts player
  - Profile, which starts player with profiler

+Fields marked with [Export] attribute would not be marked as not-initialized.

 # Related issues in Rider

 - RIDER-40297 Plugin recommendation by references in project